Frequently Asked Questions

 GET INVOLVED

-• Thank you for your interest!
-Vendor applications are now closed for 2024
+Thank you for your interest!
+Vendor applications for 2025 are coming soon.

-• Thank you for getting involved!
-Volunteer signups will be available soon.
-Once posted, signups will be found on the festival website.
+Thank you for getting involved!
+Volunteer signups are coming soon.

 Political Party Candidates can, however, participate in the Nashville Pride Parade.
 Click HERE for the application.